top of page

 How are children placed in foster care?

-If Family Court finds that a child is not safe in their home, due to neglect or abuse, child may be removed from their home and placed in foster care to avoid imminent risk to the child's life or health.
+If the Family Court finds that a child is not safe in their home, due to neglect or abuse, child may be removed from their home and placed in foster care to avoid imminent risk to the child's life or health.
 The Agency will try to place the child with a family member or friend that has been certified as a foster parent.
 If there isn't a family member who wishes to care for the child, then certified foster parents will be considered.

 How do I become a foster parent?

-In the State of New York, you must contact either the foster care Agency in the County where you reside to complete an application.
+In the State of New York, you must contact the foster care agency in the County where you reside to complete an application.
 Once the agency approves your application, foster parent(s) must complete a 30 hour Model Approach to Partnerships and Parenting (MAPP) training.
 In addition to the training, you will meet with a social worker, have criminal and child abuse clearances, and medical clearances to be an approved foster parent home.

 What is a permanency hearing?